yijiyap/hr-recruitment-system/microservices/simple/cv_parser2/README.md

 | Degree            | Contains a degree keyword, e.g. Associate, Bachelor, Master | -                                        |
 | GPA               | Match GPA format x.xx                                  | `/[0-4]\.\d{1,2}/`                       |
 | Date              | Contains date keyword related to year, month, seasons or the word Present | Year: `/

+### Special case: Subsections
+The last thing that is worth mentioning is subsections.
+For profile section, we can directly pass all the text items to the feature scoring systems.
+But for other sections, such as education and work experience, we have to first divide the section into subsections since there can be multiple schools or work experiences in the section.
+The feature scoring system then process each subsection to retrieve each's resume attributes and append the results.

+The resume parser applies some heuristics to detect a subsection.
+The main heuristic to determine a subsection is to check if the vertical line gap between 2 lines is larger than the typical line gap * 1.4, since a well formatted resume usually creates a new empty line break before adding the next subsection.
+There is also a fallback heuristic if the main heuristic doesn't apply to check if the text item is bolded.